Does HIPAA Apply to Your Cosmetic Medical Spa?

 The Intersection with Aesthetic-Specific Regulations

 Several states regulate who can administer Botox and dermal fillers — typically requiring physician oversight, even when injections are performed by a nurse practitioner or registered nurse.
 The medical director relationship creates its own data sharing implications: when a medical director reviews patient records remotely, that access must be secured and documented just like any other workforce member's access.
-Telehealth oversight arrangements require encrypted video platforms with signed BAAs.
-An informal arrangement where the medical director reviews photos via a personal email or text thread is a HIPAA problem on top of a medical practice problem.

-What a HIPAA-Compliant Med Spa Tech Stack Looks Like
+Building a HIPAA-Compliant Med Spa Tech Stack

-Get a HIPAA Compliance Assessment for Your Med Spa
+Get a Complete HIPAA Compliance Assessment

 Bellator Cyber Guard works with cosmetic medical spas and aesthetic practices to identify compliance gaps, execute BAA audits, and implement technical safeguards — before OCR comes knocking.